The Dallas Morning News: History

 Historically, the Morning News opinion section has tilted conservative, mirroring Texas' drift to the Republican Party since the 1950s.
 However, on September 7, 2016, it endorsed Hillary Clinton for president, the first time it had recommended a Democrat for president since Franklin D. Roosevelt in 1940.
 This came a day after it ran a scathing editorial declaring Republican candidate Donald Trump "not qualified to serve as president."
-It was the first time the paper had refused to recommend a Republican since 1964.
+It was the first time the paper had declined to recommend a Republican since 1964.
 Then, ahead of the 2018 midterm elections, the Morning News once again endorsed a Democratic candidate: Beto O'Rourke, the challenger to incumbent Senator Ted Cruz.
 In 2024, the Morning News endorsed Colin Allred and referenced Allred's bipartisanship and Cruz's divisiveness.

 In late 2016, The Dallas Morning News announced it would move away from its home of 68 years on Young Street to a much-smaller building on Commerce Street previously used as the Dallas Public Library's downtown branch.
 Reasons given for the move included technology innovations and fewer staff, as well as printing presses no longer co-located with the newsroom and main offices.
 By December 2017, the move was completed.
 The former property was sold in October 2018 to a business partnership, which was looking into possible redevelopment opportunities for the complex, but in December 2018 the partnership backed out of the deal.

 Changes were announced in January 2019, which included layoffs and reducing the paper's Business section to one separate section per week, on Sundays; the remainder of the week, Business coverage was placed in the paper's Metro section.
 A total of 43 employees were affected by the move.